OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ## Binaries

-To install `vintner`, download the binary for your operating system.
+To install `vintner`, download the binary for your system.
 There are no other dependencies required.
 You might add the binary to your PATH.

 The following example shows the installation on Linux.
-See below for verifying the signature of the binary.
+See [below](#signature) for verifying the signature of the binary.

 ```linenums="1"
 wget -q https://github.com/opentosca/opentosca-vintner/releases/download/latest/vintner-linux-x64